 Anne Marie Cleary Rauker

-Anne Marie joined the Save Barton Creek Association as a Science Policy and Communications Intern of June 2019 and presently works with SBCA as a Branding and Social Media Marketing Specialist.
+Anne Marie joined the Save Barton Creek Association as a Science Policy and Communications Intern of June 2019 and presently works with SBCA as a Communications Manager.

 Additionally, she is a student of University of Indiana- Bloomington pursuing a Dual Masters of Public Affairs and Environmental Science.
 She is passionate about community engagement and creating sustainable policy strategies that protect our natural resources.
 An avid advocate, Anne Marie aims to shape national and state environmental policy while coordinating communication plans that inform and inspire the public.